-- 1. Review and recommend for Board approval and public disclosure the Company's interim and annual consolidated financial statements, the interim and annual management's discussion and analysis, and earnings news releases and satisfy itself that the financial statements present fairly the financial position, results of operations and cash flows of the Company. - 2.
-Review and recommend for Board approval and public disclosure the Company's interim and annual management's discussion and analysis, and earnings news releases. - 3.
-Discuss with the external auditor and management the results of the audit or any concern of the external auditor including, but not limited to, (i) critical accounting policies, accounting principles and practices, (ii) key areas of risk for material misstatement of the financial statements, (iii) significant management estimates and judgments, (iv) areas requiring significant external auditor judgment, including accounting policies, accounting estimates and financial statement disclosures, (v) significant or unusual transactions, (vi) difficult or contentious matters noted during the audit, (vii) internal control deficiencies identified during the audit, (viii) areas of financial statement disclosures that could be improved, and (ix) tax and tax planning matters that are material to the financial statements. - 4.
-Review and discuss with management and the external auditor any proposed changes in accounting standards and securities policies or regulations as well as any off-balance sheet structures relevant to the Company's financial statements and approve any material changes in accounting policies related to the Company's financial statements. - 5.
-Review any investment or transaction that could adversely affect the well-being of the Company. - 6.
-Review such returns of the Bank as the Superintendent of Financial Institutions may specify. - 7.
-Ensure adequate procedures are in place for the review of the Company's public disclosure of all financial information extracted or derived from the Company's financial statements, other than the public disclosure in the Company's interim and annual financial statements, and periodically assess the adequacy of those procedures.
+- 1. Review and recommend for Board approval and public disclosure Equitable's interim and annual consolidated financial statements, the interim and annual management's discussion and analysis, the Annual Information Form, any supplemental disclosures, and earnings news releases and satisfy itself that the documents present fairly the financial position, results of operations, cash flows, and operating prospects of Equitable. - 2.
+Discuss with the external auditor and management the results of the audit or interim review any concern of the external auditor including, but not limited to, (i) critical accounting policies, accounting principles and practices, (ii) key areas of risk for material misstatement of the financial statements, (iii) significant management estimates and judgments, (iv) areas requiring significant external auditor judgment, including accounting policies, accounting estimates and financial statement disclosures, (v) significant or unusual transactions, (vi) difficult or contentious matters noted during the audit, (vii) internal control deficiencies identified during the audit, (viii) areas of financial statement disclosures that could be improved, and (ix) tax and tax planning matters that are material to the financial statements. - 3.
+Review and discuss with management and the external auditor any proposed changes in accounting standards and securities policies or regulations relevant to Equitable's financial statements and, if appropriate, approve any material changes to Equitable's accounting policies as suggested by management, the external auditor or Internal Audit. - 4.
+Review any investment or transaction that could adversely affect the well-being of Equitable. - 5.
+Review such returns of the Bank as the Superintendent of Financial Institutions may specify. - 6.
+Ensure adequate procedures are in place for the review of Equitable's public disclosure of all financial information extracted or derived from Equitable's financial statements, other than the public disclosure in Equitable's interim and annual financial statements, and periodically assess the adequacy of those procedures.

-- 8. Review the process relating to, and the certifications of, the Chief Executive Officer and the Chief Financial Officer on the integrity of the Company's interim and annual financial statements and other disclosure documents as required. - 9.
-Review significant litigation matters and any claim or other contingency that may have a material impact on the financial statements and the appropriateness of any required disclosure. - 10.
+- 7. Review the process relating to, and the certifications of, the Chief Executive Officer and the Chief Financial Officer on the integrity of Equitable's interim and annual financial statements and other disclosure documents as required. - 8.
+Review any litigation claim or other contingency that could have a material impact on the financial statements and the appropriateness of any required disclosure. - 9.
 Review financial information and earnings guidance (if any) provided to analysts and any rating agencies.